ff6347/prototyping-machines/hid-prototypes/Alfredo – Nina Botthof/index.md

-- hack a HID (human interface device)
-- give a physical representation to a digital action
-- test at least 5 Users
-- classify your Prototype with Houde & Hills system

 The task of this prototype is to give a physical representation to a digital action.
 This had to be achived by a HID-Hack — the disassembling and reporposing of a human interface device e. g. a keyboard.
 To eveluate the prototype, usertests with at least five participants shal be made.

 ## Idea: Alfredo

-The Idea behind Alfredo is the automatation of your daily morning routine.

-- set the timer automatically when water is poored into the cup
-- sends Messanges directly onto your Phone
-- activates iTunes Playlist
-- suggests interesting articles on Medium or other news sites
-- gives information about the current weather
-- gives the current treaveling time to your workingplace